Configure a SAML identity provider using the Search API

 where you replace {myserver} with the host name of your AD FS server.

-The XML metadata contains information such as the certificates that validate the responses (see SAML 2.0 Metadata).
-You must use the content of this file as the metadata argument when creating your SAML authentication (see Create an Authentication Provider).
+The XML metadata contains information such as the certificates that validate the responses.
+You must use the content of this file as the metadata argument when creating your SAML authentication.

-Follow the standard procedure for creating a Search API SAML authentication provider for your AD FS IdP (see Create a Search API SAML Authentication Provider).
+Follow the standard procedure to create a Search API SAML authentication provider for your AD FS IdP.

 You must set:

-Once your Search API SAML authentication provider has been successfully created, you can test your setup.
+Once your Search API SAML authentication provider has been created and you’ve authorized redirections, you can test your setup.

 Configure for Okta